effectai/neo-dev-toolkit/README.md

-# neo-toolkit
+# neo-dev-toolkit

 A simple way to setup your NEO private network with some development tools.
+It's a docker-compose file starts a 4-node private network and connects several tools to it.

+## State

+The private network should function correctly, and tools like `neo-gui` and `neo-gui-develop` should be able to connect to it when configured correctly.
+For the state of the interface you can refer to [duplo](https://github.com/effectai/duplo).

 ## Components